 Best Pseudo-Nonstick: Lodge Cast Iron

-Lodge is a brand that's been around forever.
+Lodge has been around forever.
 Most of it, including all their bare cast iron, is still made in the USA.
 (Their enameled cast iron and some other pieces are made in China.)
-It's durable and very affordable.
-Despite its affordability, Lodge cast iron lasts pretty much forever.
+It's durable and extremely affordable.
+Yet despite its affordability, Lodge cast iron lasts pretty much forever.
 Though not technically nonstick, it functions very much like a nonstick pan.

 It comes pre-seasoned, but requires further seasoning for best nonstick results.
 The best part of using cast iron is that it becomes smoother and more nonstick with use.